strimzi/strimzi.github.io/_posts/2019-11-01-deploying-debezium-with-kafkaconnector-resource.md

 4 rows in set (0.00 sec)
 ```

-> Don't worry, this isn't the awesome ascii art.
+> Don't worry, this isn't the awesome ASCII art.

-If you want, you can have a poke around this demo database, but when you're done leave this mySQL client running in its own terminal window, so you can come back to it later.
+If you want, you can have a poke around this demo database, but when you're done leave this MySQL client running in its own terminal window, so you can come back to it later.

 # Create a Kafka cluster